CLICK HERE FOR THOUSANDS OF FREE BLOGGER TEMPLATES »

 New Loom!

-Many thanks to Denny and Crys for taking off to Denver to pick it up.
 I know little about it except that it was made in Berea, KY (Shoutout to Steven and Gin!)
 We were given a great deal on it-especially important during the Summer when I am not working at the college.
 It's gorgeous and fits nicely in the living room, making it much likely that I will use it.
-Poor Denny, he loses a little more square footage every day.

 I look forward to weaving all matter of stuff with it-including, but not limited to, paper!